Best Software

 Limitations:

-• Dependent on Microsoft Word; no standalone web interface
+• Built around Microsoft Word; verify whether a standalone web interface fits your workflow

 • Not a contract management platform; no storage, e-signatures, or lifecycle tracking

-• AI output quality can be inconsistent on complex or highly specialized provisions
+• Some G2 reviewers describe output quality as more variable on complex or highly specialized provisions

 In practice: Solo practitioners and small firms use Spellbook to accelerate the manual process of drafting custom contracts in Word.
 It is particularly valuable for clause-level assistance: drafting a new indemnification provision, rewriting a termination clause, or checking whether your limitation of liability language is consistent with market standards.